trutohq/truto-jsonata/README.md

 ]
 */
 ```

 </details>

 <details>
 <summary> firstNonEmpty(...values)</summary>

-Returns the first argument that is not empty.
+Returns the first argument that is not `null` or `undefined.

 **Example:**